 What I did was much more than that.
 Not only was I able to get my assistants hours down from around 240 hours a month to 63 hours a month (saving me bookooo money!), I was able to get my OWN hours down to part-time.

-With much joy I tell you, that I now work part-time and make almost $2.5 million dollars a year.
+With much joy I tell you, that I now work part-time and make 7-figures/year in revenue.
 I’m now able to invest much more time in my kids lives.

 Now, my next goal is to pay OFF this dream house of mine.
 So that I don’t have rent, don’t have a mortgage, and I can live comfortably on $1k/month.